Mar 2, 2021

 - View display screens that are unrelated to driving.

-Cell phones are not the only handheld devices that are restricted under the current Ontario distracted driving laws.
+Cell phones are not the only handheld devices restricted by Ontario's current distracted driving laws.
 Here are some common handheld devices that you should NEVER use while driving :

 - Infotainment systems